common-fate/docs-archive/docs/granted/internals/shell-alias.md

 Granted will walk you through installing the shell alias the first time that it is run.

-We'd like to acknowledge Trek10's [awsume](https://github.com/trek10inc/awsume) project which has inspired the approach we have taken to exporting environment variables.

 If you keep your shell profile in a non-standard location, Granted may fail to install the alias.
 If this happens, you can [manually configure your shell alias](/granted/troubleshooting#manually-configuring-your-shell-profile).
+If you have already installed the shell alias manually, you can run `export GRANTED_ALIAS_CONFIGURED="true"` to bypass the setup process.

+We'd like to acknowledge Trek10's [awsume](https://github.com/trek10inc/awsume) project which has inspired the approach we have taken to exporting environment variables.